 Chai Tea for Digestion

-As stated previously there are virtually endless combinations of herbs and spices that can be used to create Chai.
+As stated previously there are virtually endless combinations of herbs and spices that can be used to create chai.
 However, there are some staples used in nearly all, from the family recipe to store bought.
-A breakdown of ingredients in many Chai Teas and their homeopathic applications will help elucidate how the unlimited amalgamations can be used to remedy various individual constitution disruptions and ailments, most specifically those related to digestion.
+A breakdown of ingredients in many chai teas and their homeopathic applications will help elucidate how the unlimited amalgamations can be used to remedy various individual constitution disruptions and ailments, most specifically those related to digestion.

-Chai tea is available in store bought teabags or if you are into making your own the herbs are quite tangible and can be found year round at your local health store.
-When preparing Chai it can be served hot or cold.
-Traditionally it is served with milk or cream and honey.
-The milk softens the flavor of the many potent herbs and the honey, sometimes referred to as “Perfection of Sweet,” balances the spices.
+Chai tea is available in storebought teabags, or if you are into making your own, the herbs are quite accessible and can be found year-round at your local health store.
+Chai can be served hot or cold, though it is traditionally served with milk, cream, and honey.
+The milk softens the flavor of the many potent herbs and the honey, sometimes referred to as the “Perfection of Sweetness”, balancing the spices.